 I tested one without knowing how to use them, but had poor results.
 I was only able to get the light to flash when I dismantled the device, and put my hand very close to the IR.
 Teardown pictures are in the photos folder.
 The devices were not easy to dismantle, and can't really be put back together as they were originally.
 However, they did seem otherwise well made.
+3 is.
+To use with 5ν ttl (using a second 5ν source) wire as such:

-3 After finding some documentation on these in the reviews, I found out that the IR emitters require a reflective sticker in order to 'see' their IR beam reflect back.
+Figure 7: Omrom 'Photoelectric' IR Emitter and Receiver Pair After finding some documentation on these in the reviews, I found out that the IR emitters require a reflective sticker in order to 'see' their IR beam reflect back.
 Not just a white surface, but the type of reflector you might see on a construction or night worker orange vest.
+Hookup Instructions from All Electronics Comments: